sensu/sensu-go-workshop/lessons/operator/09/README.md

 - Inspect processes (e.g. use `lsof` to see what files or ports a process is accessing)
 - Check installed package version information
 - Check kernel version and platform information
+- Literally any action you might perform as an operator to get additional context about an alert

 For full details, read the [hooks reference documentation](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/hooks/).

 ### Hook Assets

 Like checks, hooks are able to specify assets that they need to run.
-If your hook needs more complex behaviour than a simple one-line shell action, consider packaging it as an asset instead of in-line in the YAML configuration.
+If your hook needs more complex behavior than a simple one-line shell action, consider packaging it as an asset instead of in-line in the YAML configuration.

 ## Learn More
 - [[Documentation] "Sensu Hooks Reference" (docs.sensu.io)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/hooks/)